Strain Driven Anomalous Anisotropic Enhancement in the Thermoelectric Performance of monolayer MoS$_{2}$: Results and Discussion

 \subsection{Unstrained monolayer MoS$_2$}

-Before going into the details of the strain-induced effects, we overview the calculated geometrical, electronic and thermoelectric properties of single-layer MoS$_2$ in the unstrained condition.
-In the hexagonal honeycomb crystal structure of ML- MoS$_2$, the Mo and S atomic planes are arranged in ABA stacking sequence with the Mo and S atoms having trigonal prismatic coordination, as shown in Fig. \ref{Fig.1}.
-To independently apply the mechanical strain along the two non-equivalent lattice directions, namely the armchair (AC) and the zigzag (ZZ) directions, the hexagonal unit cell geometry has been changed into an orthorhombic crystal geometry.
-The orthorhombic supercell contains two Mo atoms and four S atoms.
-The lattice vectors of the chosen supercell are aligned with the AC and the ZZ crystal directions.
-In the optimized geometry, the in-plane supercell lattice dimensions are found to be a = $3.17 \text{\AA}$ and b = $5.51 \text{\AA}$, which agrees well with earlier reports \cite{jena2017compressive, jena2019valley}.
+Before going into the details of the strain-induced effects, we first present an overview of the calculated geometrical, electronic and thermoelectric properties of pristine single-layer MoS$_2$ in the 2H phase.
+In the hexagonal honeycomb crystal structure of ML-MoS$_2$, the Mo and S atomic planes are arranged in a ``sandwich" type of structure (S - Mo - S) with the Mo and S atoms having trigonal prismatic coordination, as shown in Fig. \ref{Fig.1}.
+In order to apply the mechanical strain along the two non-equivalent lattice directions independently, namely the armchair (AC) and the zigzag (ZZ) directions, an orthorhombic conventional cell (see Fig. \ref{Fig.1}) containing two Mo atoms and four S atoms has been used instead of the hexagonal unit cell.
+Thus, in the chosen orthorhombic cell the AC and the ZZ crystallographic directions desirably align with the orthogonal lattice vectors.
+The optimized lattice parameters of both the cells in the unstrained condition are given in Table \ref{tab:Table 1}, which are found to be in good agreement with earlier reports \cite{jena2017compressive, jena2019valley}.